 On only one occasion, he developed facial swelling and wheezing after ingesting peanuts.

 The GP was wondering if it could be related to specific foods.

 Is food allergy becoming more common?

-There have been an increasing number of allergies in recent years, especially in young children.
+There has been an increasing number of allergies in recent years, especially in young children.

-10% of infants 1 year and below, 4-8% of children under 5 years old, and up to 2% of the adult population in Australia have a food allergy.
+10% of infants one year and below, 4-8% of children under five years old, and up to 2% of the adult population in Australia have a food allergy.

 There is no clear explanation for the increase, but proposed ones include:

 - Hygiene hypothesis